 - The location is recorded in latitude and longitude coordinates

 - In ArtEx the accuracy is displayed as 18 meters, this is a rounded number.
-This raw property listed in the ZRTCLLOCATIONMO table ZHORIZONTALACCURACY column is 17.7919010188834.
+This raw value listed in the ZRTCLLOCATIONMO table ZHORIZONTALACCURACY column is 17.7919010188834.

-- Notice the differences between the accuracy properties and speed properties, as they appear in Figure 2 (ArtEx), Figure 3 (ZRTCLLOCATIONMO table), Figure 4 (Cellebrite PA) and Figure 5 (Magnet AXIOM).
+- Notice the differences between the accuracy values and speed values, as they appear in Figure 2 (ArtEx), Figure 3 (ZRTCLLOCATIONMO table), Figure 4 (Cellebrite PA) and Figure 5 (Magnet AXIOM).

 - In Figure 2 and Figure 3 we can see that several locations were recorded between 12:13:47 PM though 12:19:57 PM.
 Most of the locations had inaccurate/low accuracy.

-- In Figure 3 notice the locations with inaccurate/low accuracy also have invalid ZSPEED and ZCOURSE, as marked with -1 property.
+- In Figure 3 notice the locations with inaccurate/low accuracy also have invalid ZSPEED and ZCOURSE, as marked with -1 value.

 - At 12:18:33 PM, a message was received.
 This message was my notes which included my location and my speed.